pycdr/WM/README.md

 ```

 note:
-- if you are using linux, you should install `pygobject`. read [here](https://pygobject.readthedocs.io/en/latest/getting_started.html)
+- if you are using linux, you will have `pygobject`. if there's any issue with that (e.g. `no module named gi`), it may need some other dependencies for your OS. read [its document](https://pygobject.readthedocs.io/en/latest/getting_started.html). also [this link](https://askubuntu.com/questions/80448/what-would-cause-the-gi-module-to-be-missing-from-python) can be helpful too (thank to @lnxpy).
 - use `pip3` to install for python3
 - you may need to install `python3-opencv` with your package manager (e.g. `apt install python3-opencv`)